chetan-bist/Vote-For-Change/README.md

 # Vote-For-Change
-This is my first java project
+This is my first Java Enterprise Edition (JEE) project